domaframework/doma/docs/criteria-api.rst

 The difference between two DSLs
 -------------------------------

-The biggest difference between two DSLs is that the Entityql DSL remove duplicated data from the fetched results, but the NativeSQL DSL doesn't.
+The biggest difference between two DSLs is that the Entityql DSL removes duplicated data from the fetched results, but the NativeSQL DSL doesn't.

 See the following example: